acm-allegheny/organization-website/README.md

-# organization-website
+# Organization Website Template

-The repository hosts the "organization-website" template from the Allegheny College ACM Student Chapter's "Personal Website" workshop series.
+This repository hosts the "organization-website" template from the Allegheny College ACM Student Chapter's "Personal Website" workshop series.

+This template and workshop were created by [Alish Chhetri](https://github.com/AlishChhetri).